williamlagos/boilerplate/README.md

 # Cloud boilerplate

 Cloud boilerplate written with Python and Django, with continuous integration from GitHub to Heroku Platform with Heroku Postgres and Heroku Redis.
 A calculator sample was developed for testing the infrastructure.
-To basically run a copy on docker:
+To basically run a copy on Docker:

 ``
 $ docker build . -t boilerplate